andresbott/ansible-autodoc/README.md

 # ansible-autodoc
 Generate documentation from annotated playbooks and roles using templates

+Please note this is still a work in progress, while the code might work in it's current state I don't recommend yet to use it, as I will probably change things.

 # Features
 * allow to document playbook projects and roles
 * use templates to generate and maintain the documentation